13 29

 Week 17

-SUPER BOWL XXVI
+SUPER BOWL XXVIII

 Divisional Playoff Winner vs. Divisional Playoff Winner